-Next add 2 tbsp butter.
+Next add 2 tablespoon butter.
 Once melted, fill the pan with Brussels sprouts and cook on medium high heat until nicely browned, about 4 minutes.
 Now you can mix those shallots with the sprouts.

 With shallots and Brussels Sprouts nicely cooked in the pan it’s time to add heavy cream.

 Add 1.5 cups heavy cream and scrape up any browned bits from the bottom of the pan.
 Bring to a simmer.

 Now it’s time to add bacon, cheese and bread crumbs.

 Add cooked bacon to the pan.
 Taste and add salt and pepper to taste.
 Top with 1 cup Gruyere cheese.